slerman12/Help-me/7-Ongoing.md

 The PhD student handbook has one clause of accountability for the grad school, and it's to specify what the PhD student would need to do (without pay or support) for reinstatement, and to specify that in writing, as distinct from in-person.

-The only time reinstatement was mentioned was by Michael.
-No details were given how, on what conditions, and whether any advisor or source of income would be provided, and if not, how to go about obtaining those without any further connections or resources to do so.
-Having emailed the individual faculty members who might have served as replacements, and met with one and suggested another to the department, there wasn't a path (and none of these things were suggested by the faculty in writing).
+The only time reinstatement was mentioned was by Michael, and he provided no details as to how, but suggested that meeting in person would be more conducive to "mutual understanding," despite the policy's "in writing" clause.

 ## Definitions